travis-ci/docs-travis-ci-com/source/content/blog/announcing_python_and_perl_support_on_travis_ci.md

 created_at: Mon Feb 27 15:00:00 CET 2012
 ---

-Just shy of a week ago we announced support Java, Scala, and Groovy.
+Just shy of a week ago we announced support for Java, Scala, and Groovy.
 Well, we thought to ourselves 'we already support 8 languages, why not more?', and MOAR you shall have!

 Today we are happy to announce first class support for Python and Perl projects!